Autoimmune Antibodies: ANA Screen, IFA, with Reflex to Titer and Pattern

 This test measures ANA Screen, IFA, with Reflex to Titer and Pattern - Several rheumatic diseases are linked to antinuclear antibodies.
 These include Systemic Lupus Erythematous (SLE), mixed connective tissue disease, Sjogren's syndrome, scleroderma, polymyositis, CREST syndrome, and neurologic SLE.
 LOWEST PRICE.

-This test looks at the ANA Screen, IFA, Titer, and Pattern.
-Antinuclear antibodies are connected to several rheumatic diseases.
-These diseases are Systemic Lupus Erythematous (SLE), mixed connective tissue disease, Sjogren's syndrome, scleroderma, polymyositis, CREST syndrome, and neurologic SLE.
-You can get this test for a low price.
+This test checks the ANA Screen, IFA, Titer, and Pattern.
+Antinuclear antibodies are linked to different rheumatic diseases.
+These include lupus, mixed connective tissue disease, Sjogren's syndrome, scleroderma, polymyositis, CREST syndrome, and neurologic lupus.
+You can take this test at a low price.

 Mastering ANA by IFA RFX Titer/Pattern

-This test looks for antinuclear antibodies, also known as the ANA Screen.
-It also checks for the titer and pattern of these antibodies.
-A number of rheumatic diseases are linked to them, characterized by specific clinical signs.
-Some of these diseases include Systemic Lupus Erythematous (SLE), mixed connective tissue disease, Sjogren's syndrome, scleroderma, polymyositis, CREST syndrome, and neurologic SLE.
-We have the lowest price for this test.
+This test checks for antinuclear antibodies.
+It is often called the ANA Screen.
+The test looks at the amount and pattern of these antibodies.
+Some specific rheumatic diseases are linked to these antibodies.
+These diseases include Systemic Lupus Erythematosus (SLE), mixed connective tissue disease, Sjogren's syndrome, scleroderma, polymyositis, and CREST syndrome.
+We offer this test at the lowest price.

 Uncovering Key Findings: ANA by IFA RFX Titer/Pattern